 2. Deep bottom frying/saute Pan

-They are useful for making semi-dry dishes at relatively medium temperature.
+A good sauteing or frying pan is useful for making semi-dry dishes at relatively medium temperature.
 Non – stick, anodised or Teflon coated frying pans are good for sauteing at low to medium temperature.
 A small and medium-sized pan is recommended to fit the quantity of cooking.
 The small one can also be used for roasting spices.

 Kadai is the most essential and traditional Indian cookware in all Indian households.
 They are wok-shaped deep pans perfect for sauteing, deep frying and making all kinds of Indian curry and sauces.
 You can also use it to make pulao rice and saucy gravies.
 My personal preference is an anodised aluminium wok.

 You may already have this at home for making omelettes and pancakes.
 They are also used for making Indian flat breads such as roti’s, paratha’s , naan and chilas (whole grain Indian pancakes).
 A non-stick pan is preferred for faster heating and easy cleaning.